JimDesu/basis-lang/spec.md

 - Bare-identifier copy of a fexpr value into a non-fexpr-typed slot is forbidden — the copy would erase the fexpr type information and bypass the structural enforcement.
 - Capture of fexpr-typed values by lambdas is forbidden — a lambda's capture-list ceiling is the lambda's defining frame, not the fexpr's, and the two need not coincide.

 The propagation is **per-frame and ceiling-bound to the fexpr's `D`**.
 The taint flows through the local analysis until it reaches an enforcement point, where the typechecker either confirms the assignment respects the ceiling or rejects it.
 Fexpr-relevance taint, like READ-taint (§6.6), does not propagate across frame boundaries: a fexpr-typed parameter passed to a callee enters the callee's frame as a fresh fexpr-typed slot, with the type-level discipline enforced afresh in the callee's analysis.
-The structural restrictions enumerated above are absolute — they apply at every assignment and storage point regardless of which frame the operation occurs in — so each frame can enforce the ceiling discipline locally without needing to know specific identities of upstream frames.
+The structural restrictions enumerated above are absolute — they apply at every assignment and storage point, to every value carrying fexpr-relevance taint (whether the value's type is itself fexpr or whether the taint was acquired by binding a fexpr-typed argument into a command-reference per §8.12), regardless of which frame the operation occurs in — so each frame can enforce the ceiling discipline locally without needing to know specific identities of upstream frames.

 The interaction with method dispatch — admitting fexpr-typed parameters in methods, the `FexprFailure` standard message, and the per-instance defaults-incompatibility — is in §9.20.
 The full transfer-function table for the fexpr-relevance analysis, parallel to the READ-taint table, is in Appendix E.